AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_IdentityProvider.md

  --- | --- | --- | ---
 Id | Guid | Gets or sets id of an identity provider.
 DisplayName | string | Gets or sets identity provider display name to use.
-Scheme | string | Gets or sets specifies the name of the cookie handler that will temporarily store the outcome of the external authentication.
+Scheme | string | Gets or sets the name of the cookie handler that will temporarily store the outcome of the external authentication.
 UserIdClaimType | string | Gets or sets type of claim.
+ClientId | string | Gets or sets the ClientId of the identity provider.
+IsConfigured | bool | Gets or sets a value indicating whether the identity provider has been configured.

 ### Serialized Model